Chronology of Berlioz’s travels

 14 May - 9 July: Fourth visit to London

-28 March - 7 May: Trip to Germany, where Berlioz gives a concert in Hanover, the first performance of Le Corsaire in Brunswick, 4 concerts in Dresden, and also stops at Weimar.
+28 March - 7 May: Trip to Germany, where Berlioz gives a concert in Hanover, the first performance of Le Corsaire in Brunswick, 4 concerts in Dresden, and also stops in Weimar

-8 February - 2 March: Trip to Weimar, where Berlioz gives two concerts; he also discusses the idea of writing Les Troyens, and stops at Gotha on his return.
+8 February - 2 March: Trip to Weimar, where Berlioz gives two concerts; he also discusses the idea of writing Les Troyens, and stops in Gotha on his return

 8 June - 7 July: Fifth (and last) visit to London

-8 August - 5 September: Trip to Baden-Baden, where he gives a concert (with some rehearsals in Karlsruhe), and returns via Strasburg.
+8 August - 5 September: Trip to Baden-Baden, where he gives a concert (with some rehearsals in Karlsruhe), and returns via Strasbourg

 8 June: Berlioz conducts a concert in Bordeaux

-30 March - 23 April: Trip to Germany, where Berlioz gives two performances of Beatrice and Benedict at Weimar (in German), and a concert in Löwenberg.
+30 March - 23 April: Trip to Germany, where Berlioz gives two performances of Beatrice and Benedict in Weimar (in German), and a concert in Löwenberg

 15-23 June: Trip to Strasbourg to give a performance of L’Enfance du Christ (22 June)